 Financial Information Update

-- Pensions auto-enrolment - employers with 350-499 employees will be expected to offer a qualifying pension scheme to their staff by the start of 2014.Other employers should check their staging date by entering their PAYE reference into a tool on The Pensions Regulator’s website.
-The date will also appear on any letters the regulator sends directly to an employer about their duties.In addition, from April 2014, the time period for employers to auto-enrol eligible jobholders into a qualifying pension scheme is extended from 1 month to 6 weeks.
-The deadline for providing information to the Pensions Regulator is also extended.
+- Pensions auto-enrolment.
+Employers are expected to offer a qualifying pension scheme to their staff based on their staging date which can be obtained by entering their PAYE reference into a tool on The Pensions Regulator’s website.
+The date will also appear on any letters the regulator sends directly to an employer about their duties.
+There are clear deadlines for providing information to the Pensions Regulator and fines for failure to comply.
 Global Connections operates a group pension scheme for its member agencies but there are limited numbers of places available.

 - Since April 2014 employers have been able to claim the Employment Allowance and reduce their employer Class 1 National Insurance contributions (NICs).
 If you are eligible, you are able to reduce your employer Class 1 NICs by up to £3,000 each tax year.
 You can claim the Employment Allowance if you are a business or charity that pays Employer Class 1 NICs on your employees’ or directors’ earnings.